Prediction

 The Holometer constraint gives:

-Why Is Natural
+Why Is a Framework-Specific Prediction

 Experimental Tests